jaredjxyz/mutexed/README.md

 }
 ```

-Borrowing hides access to any content that needs to be secured by a mutex (the critical section), and only gives access to that content after it has secured the mutex, and then unlocks the mutex when that content goes out of scope.
+Mutexed hides access to any content that needs to be secured by a mutex (the critical section), and only gives access to that content after it has secured the mutex, and then unlocks the mutex when that content goes out of scope.
 And it does so with very little overhead.

 ## What's wrong with the "Old way"?